shultanf/bobobox_assignment/README.md

-# bobobox_assignment
+# web_scrape
-Web-scrap code for bobobox internship take-home assignment.
-This code will output a .json file (output.json) which contains the scrapped data from books.toscrape.com.
+This repo contains code that will scrape html data from book.toscrape.com using scrapy in python.
+This code will output a .json file (output.json) which contains the scrapped data.
 A sample of the output data is provided in this repo in `sample_output/output.json`

 # How to run in local
 1. Install and open Docker Desktop in you local machine, minimize it and let it run in the background.